Film Critic

 The world and the Darkness seem to enjoy producing passion plays, perhaps because they like seeing the God of the Universe humiliated, but I don't like it.
 I understand what happened, but I prefer to live a resurrected life with Jesus, rather than dwell on the gore of the Crucifixion.
 The Bible says I should worship God in Spirit and in Truth, and doing so brings on its own persecutions.
 I am now without my beloved wife, for example, and I see that as part of "carrying my cross."

 So, after over two hours of arguing, agony and gore in this movie, we finally get to see the Resurrection, and it lasts for 81 seconds.
 That's where my personal journey began, after I got my tool bag.
-We can watch all of the 'passion plays' and Bible movies that are out there, but until we commit to living our own blockbuster, we may be in peril of missing out on what is actually available to us.
+We can watch all of the "passion plays" and Bible movies that are out there, but until we commit to living our own blockbuster, we may be in peril of missing out on what is actually available to us.

 That The World May Know with Ray Vander Laan is a teaching series that takes viewers to places in the Bible.
 Early in my spiritual growth, our Sunday School class viewed several of the lessons and I learned a lot from them.
 Shortly after that, we acquired VHS copies of the first five volumes.
 Later, we acquired additional DVD copies through volume 12.
 When we stopped going to church, we still viewed the programs in our home.